Skip to main content

 Donors and partners

-In Sudan, ZOA has a variety of institutional donors including the Dutch Ministry of Foreign Affairs, European Union, ECHO, TEAR Australia, UKAid, Sida and UNHCR.
-We work in close cooperation with World Relief, SOS Sahel and CDF.
+In Sudan, ZOA has a variety of institutional donors including the Dutch Ministry of Foreign Affairs, European Union, GIZ, TEAR Australia, UNICEF, WFP and UNHCR.
+We work in close cooperation with SOS Sahel, NAHA, Al Massar, Al Tawaki and a number of other national partners.